 A skilled defense attorney could also challenge the legality of the traffic stop, whether the sobriety test was accurately performed, or improper police conduct.
 The defenses and strategies depend on the facts of your case, but a well-practiced attorney will know what arguments you have at your disposal.

 Getting convicted of driving while intoxicated can severely impact your life.
 A conviction could affect your ability to drive, result in jail time and expensive fines.
 Increase your chances of a favorable outcome, by speaking with a Grapevine DWI lawyer today.
-Call for a free consultation.
+Call us at (817) 203-2220 or reach out online for a free consultation.